OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 app.use(xssFilter());
 ```

-- **[X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options):** Even if the server sets a valid Content-Type header in the response, browsers may try to sniff the MIME type of the requested resource.
-This header is a way to stop this behavior and tell the browser not to change MIME types specified in Content-Type header.
+- **[X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options):** Even if the server sets a valid `Content-Type` header in the response, browsers may try to sniff the MIME type of the requested resource.
+This header is a way to stop this behavior and tell the browser not to change MIME types specified in `Content-Type` header.
 It can be configured in the following way:

 ```JavaScript
 app.use(helmet.noSniff());
 ```

-- **[Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy):** Content Security Policy is developed to reduce the risk of attacks like XSS and Clickjacking.
+- **[Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy):** Content Security Policy is developed to reduce the risk of attacks like [Cross-Site Scripting (XSS)](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) and [Clickjacking](https://www.owasp.org/index.php/Clickjacking).
 Basically, it allows content from a whitelist you decide.
-Other content from different sources is not accepted if Content-Security-Policy headers are set correctly.
 It has several directives each of which prohibits loading specific type of a content.
 You can refer to [Content Security Policy Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) for detailed explanation of each directive and how to use it.
 You can implement these settings in your application as follows:

 ```JavaScript
 const csp = require('helmet-csp')